QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ## Font fallback

 Each font file contains a well-specified set of glyphs.
 Sometimes, to reduce font file size, more advanced glyphs are not present.
-For example, English uses around a hundred of characters, whereas Chinesee requires thousands of glyphs.
-Therefore, it is possible that text in document may contain glyphs not available in the configured font.
-In such cases, an ugly character (usually square with question mark) is rendered.
+For example, English uses around one hundred characters, whereas Chinese requires thousands of glyphs.
+Therefore, it is possible that text in a document may contain glyphs not available in the configured font.
+In such cases, an ugly character (usually a square with a question mark) is rendered.

 You can define font fallback in the TexStyle object: